Menomena: Friend and Foe (2007)

-Mines
+Mines (2010)

 Danny Seim stated in an October 2008 interview that a new Menomena album was tentatively expected to debut in the beginning of 2009.
 "In a perfect world, we would have been done with a new record.
 Fall ’08 would have been great.
 But then that's moved to January ’09 … we hadn’t seen one another in a [sic] and we’re seeing each other for some European dates, and a festival date here and there.
 We’re moving on a U2 time frame. ...We have a ton of material to use and we have to structure the stuff, pick up instruments and find songs.
 I’d love to say January ’09 but maybe I just like the way those words sound."

 Menomena spent most of 2009 in and out of the studio.
 A collection of pictures from these sessions were posted on their official Myspace, although no comments were made about the album's progress.
 In December, Pitchfork posted a video of Menomena playing a brand new track, "Queen Black Acid", in a hotel room, and in January Menomena stated, "We're finishing our new album in two weeks..." via Twitter.

 It was confirmed by Pitchfork on April 7, 2010, that Menomena's fourth full-length album, Mines, would be released on July 26 in Europe via City Slang and July 27 in North America via Barsuk.
 A 7-inch split with The Helio Sequence would also be released on Record Store Day, with Menomena contributing the new track "Pilgrim's Progress".